7sharp9/FractionalOctave/README.md

 # FractionalOctave
-An F# library for calculating fractional octave bands
+An F# library for calculating fractional octave bands.

+This may evolve inot a more thorough dsp based library as I port some bits and pieces from C++ and Python in my experiments...